slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"All bad precedents began as justifiable measures."
 -- Julius Caesar*

-> *"The urge to save humanity is almost always a false front for the urge to rule it."
--- H.L.
-Mecken*

 > *"I would rather have questions that can’t be answered than answers that can’t be questioned."
 -- Richard Feinman*